There are some great Tumblr blogs covering graphic design, photography, illustration, typography or 3D. We've picked the best...

 Tumblr is a micro blogging service and social network that makes it mega-easy for anyone to set up their own blog.
-Tumblr blogs can be set up in a matter of minutes, and having a Tumblr account also enables you to 'follow' other people via their Tumblr blogs.
+Tumblr blogs can be set up in a matter of minutes - get 7 pro tips for creating a design blog here - and having a Tumblr account also enables you to 'follow' other people via their Tumblr blogs.

 Our first lot of Tumblr blogs all seek to surface and curate the best and most inspiring design work on the planet, across discplines.
 Check them out, and then read on to discover the best Tumblr blogs for the specific disciplines of graphic design, illustration, typography, web design and photography...